d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/sagemaker.md

 ## Updating Notebooks

+:begin_tab:`mxnet`
 We will regularly update the notebooks in the [d2l-ai/d2l-en-sagemaker](https://github.com/d2l-ai/d2l-en-sagemaker) GitHub repository.
 You can simply use the `git pull` command to update to the latest version.
+:end_tab:

+:begin_tab:`pytorch`
+We will regularly update the notebooks in the [d2l-ai/d2l-pytorch-sagemaker](https://github.com/d2l-ai/d2l-pytorch-sagemaker) GitHub repository.
+You can simply use the `git pull` command to update to the latest version.
+:end_tab:

 First, you need to open a terminal as shown in :numref:`fig_sagemaker-terminal`.

 ![Open a terminal on the SageMaker instance.](../img/sagemaker-terminal.png)